 Fact – few people click on the description.
 Put your meaty information up-front if you want to dramatically increase traffic to your website and obtain more sales leads.
 It’s key to have your website and phone number appear in the first line.

 Tip: Make it easy for viewers to hyperlink to your website.
-Add http:// before your domain name e.g. https://www.mccabemarketing.ca
+Add http:// or https:// before your domain name e.g. https://www.mccabemarketing.ca

 Key takeaway – social media works.
 Two lessons for business owners:

 Start-ups: a professionally-done video can be cheaper than a website and a more cost-effective and entertaining way to promote your brand.